 Do small businesses really need Key Person Insurance?

-Yes, more than large corporations.
-Small businesses often rely heavily on one or two people (like the founder or lead salesperson) for revenue and operations.
+More than large corporations, in most cases.
+Small businesses often rely heavily on one or two people for revenue and operations.
 If something happened to them, the company might struggle to survive without a financial cushion.
-Key Person Insurance can provide stability during that transition.
+Key Person Insurance provides stability during that transition.

 Is the payout from Key Person Insurance taxable?

-In most cases, payouts from Key Person Insurance are tax-free to the business.
+In most cases, payouts from Key Person Insurance are received tax-free by the business.
 However, the premiums are generally not tax-deductible.
-Tax treatment may vary depending on local laws, so it’s best to consult a tax professional before setting up a policy.
+Tax treatment can vary depending on local laws and policy structure, so consulting a tax professional before setting up a policy is advisable.

 How do I know who should be covered?

-Ask yourself: If this person were suddenly unavailable, would the business suffer financially or operationally?
-If the answer is yes, they’re likely a key person.
-Typically, this includes founders, top executives, lead salespeople, or highly specialized experts whose knowledge or client relationships are critical to the company’s success.
+Ask: if this person were suddenly unavailable, would the business suffer financially or operationally?
+If yes, they are likely a key person.
+The most common candidates are founders, top executives, lead salespeople, or highly specialized experts whose knowledge or client relationships are critical to the company's success.

 Vouch Specialty Insurance Services, LLC (CA License #6004944) is a licensed insurance producer in states where it conducts business.
 A complete list of state licenses is available at vouch.us/legal/licenses.
 Insurance products are underwritten by various insurance carriers, not by Vouch.
 This material is for informational purposes only and does not create a binding contract or alter policy terms.
 Coverage availability, terms, and conditions vary by state and are subject to underwriting review and approval.